 What are entities & how should they be used?

-Currently, LP NLU v2 uses entities to facilitate the creation and curation of training sentences.
+Currently, the LP NLU engine uses entities to facilitate the creation and curation of training sentences.
 For example, you may create an entity named PRODUCT with a value set of all the product names and models you supply.
 When creating or curating training sentences, you can replace a specific product name with the entity name PRODUCT.
 Using entities will help you extend your training sentences like a “template” onto all products and will prevent your model from focusing too much on certain product names during training.
+For more, see here.

 Should I create intents to capture common ways that customers state affirmative (yes, yes please, sure, I would like that…) and negative (no, no thank you, not at this time, I don’t think so…)?